 know your ingredients: Making yoghurt at home ensures you stay in control of the ingredients you use.
 You can use the best quality milk available!
 It is important that the milk, milk alternative or cream has no additives such as milk solids, carrageenan, xanthum gum, dextrose, emulsifiers or sweeteners.

-Set and forget: Making yoghurt is not difficult or time consuming.
+Set and forget: Making yogurt is not difficult or time consuming.
 Apart from the (set and forget) fermentation timer and a few hours chilling, the actual “hands-on” time is minimal; about 10 minutes.
-It requires a little organisation though because if you forget to get things started, you’re more than a day without yoghurt.
+It requires a little organisation though because if you forget to get things started, you’re more than a day without yogurt.

 Yoghurt is a fermented food

 Fermented food has been a mainstay of the human diet for thousands of years.
 These days sadly, and to the detriment of our health, fermenting food is not such a common practice.
 Poor gut health is the root of many health problems, so one way to improve general health and vitality is to introduce fermented food into our diet.
 Getting a dose of probiotics from homemade yoghurt is a great place to start.
 Homemade yoghurt is an easily tolerated fermented food that is teaming with good bacteria that support the native bacteria in our digestive system.
 Not even the most expensive, organic, natural tub set, commercial yoghurt can ever be as beneficial as yoghurt you can easily make at home yourself?
 If you set your yogurt to ferment for 24 hours it may well become the holy grail of beneficial healing foods.